Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: HAUSDORFF APPROXIMATION PLANNER FRAMEWORK

 \subsection{Task-space Decomposition}

-The offline pre-computation stage begins with computation of the map(s) $\{\theta^i\}_{i=1}^K$.
-We are given an anticipated environment $m$ and a set of tasks $\hat{T}$ representative of online scenarios.
-We assume the environment is not entirely known in advance, but a general model $m$ is available that approximates what is expected.
-For example, $m$ might represent a general bookshelf structure including the shelves and case.
-However, $m$ need not include all objects within the bookshelf, as these details may be unknown \emph{a priori} and discovered later.
+The offline pre-computation stage begins with computation of the $\epsilon$-GHA(s).
+We are given an anticipated environment $\hat{m}$ and a set of tasks $\hat{T}$ representative of online scenarios.
+We assume the environment is not entirely known in advance, but a general model $\hat{m}$ is available that approximates what is expected.
+For example, $\hat{m}$ might represent a general bookshelf structure including the shelves and case.
+However, $\hat{m}$ need not include all objects within the bookshelf, as these details may be unknown \emph{a priori} and discovered later.

-An undirected graph $G$ is created with nodes corresponding to poses $t \in \hat{T}$ and edges $E$ formed via a maximum connection radius.
+An undirected graph $G$ is created with nodes corresponding to poses $t \in \hat{T}$ and edges $\hat{E}$ formed by connecting nodes within a specified radius of each other.
 An example $\hat{T}$ and $G$ is shown in Figs.~\ref{fig:offline_grid}-\subref*{fig:offline_edges}.
-The maps are then generated from $G$ according to Alg.~\ref{alg:gen_database} and are thus represented as subgraphs of $G$.
+An $\epsilon$-GHA is then generated from $G$ according to Alg.~\ref{alg:gen_database} and is represented as a subgraph of $G$; that is, $(\theta, E)$ where $E \subseteq \hat{E}$.
 An example subgraph representation is shown in Fig.~\ref{fig:offline_edges_subspace}.

 Algorithm~\ref{alg:gen_database} is initialised by assigning all nodes to $\hat{T}_{\text{open}}$.
 A node stays in $\hat{T}_{\text{open}}$ until a unique IK solution is assigned.
 While $\hat{T}_{\text{open}}$ is not empty, $\theta$ is found via a \textit{generate map} algorithm procedure~(Alg.~\ref{alg:mod_dijkstra}).
 Algorithm~\ref{alg:mod_dijkstra} searches for a $\theta$ that minimizes the objective cost, the sum of all \textit{minimum cost} paths $\pi^*(t_0, -)$ from a root node $t_0 \in G$ to all other nodes.
 That is,